 About Robert Rosenfeld

-Born in Montreal and now based in London, Robert has worked with managers and leaders across more than 33 countries and 80 organisations — from FTSE 100 companies and international banks to government agencies and NGOs.
-His teaching has taken him from Bayes Business School and Headspring (a joint venture of the Financial Times and IE Business School) to Nazarbayev University in Kazakhstan, Tongji University in Shanghai, and ParisTech in Paris.
+Born in Montreal and now based in London, Robert has worked with managers and leaders across more than 30 countries and 80 organizations — from FTSE 100 companies and international banks to government agencies and NGOs.
+His teaching has taken him from Bayes Business School and Headspring (a joint venture of the Financial Times and IE Business School) to Nazarbayev University in Kazakhstan, Tongji University in Shanghai, EHTP in Casablanca, and ParisTech in Paris.
 That breadth of cross-cultural experience is not decorative: it shapes everything in this book.

 His PhD from Warwick Business School examined how culture shapes employee attitudes across national boundaries — research that proved directly relevant to why the same mentoring approach works brilliantly with one person and falls flat with another.